anlsys/aml/doc/pages/area_linux_api.rst

 This is the Linux implementation of AML areas.

-This building block relies on the libnuma implementation and linux mmap / munmap to provide mmap/munmap on the NUMA host processor memory.
+This building block relies on the libnuma implementation and the Linux mmap() / munmap() to provide mmap() / munmap() on NUMA host processor memory.
 New areas may be created to allocate a specific subset of memories.
-This building block also include a static declaration of a default initialized area that can be used out of the box with the abstract area API.
+This building block also includes a static declaration of a default initialized area that can be used out-of-the-box with the abstract area API.

+.. codeblock:: c
+        #include <aml/area/linux.h

 Example
 -------